 Churches are switching to online church directories because they’re less expensive and easier to manage, plus many offer built-in communication tools that create deeper connections.
 Let’s take a closer look at the many benefits of church directory programs.

 Printed church directories are expensive, and they risk becoming outdated as soon as they leave the printers.
 Online church directory software, however, is hosted in the cloud and costs significantly less than its printed counterpart.
 They also offer the convenience of updating church member information as people move, get married, start families, and so on.

 2. Privacy & safety

 Protecting data is now a major concern, not only for the safety of your community’s sensitive information, but also because mishandling their data can result in fines or other legal penalties.
-Keeping church members’ personal data in a paper notebook or even a computer spreadsheet is not the safest (or easiest) option available.
+Keeping church members’ personal data is safer with an online directory that using a printed directory.

 Creating a church directory goes beyond simply gathering a church member’s contact information.
 Here are seven best practices to help you build an effective directory that supports your church’s goals.

 If you haven’t already digitized your church directory, now is the time to do it.
 Putting your data in the cloud provides you with better access and security.
 It’s also much more accessible and convenient for your staff and church members.
 And if your church computer crashes?
 No worries—your data is safely backed up in the cloud.